rk85097/AeroScope/README.md

 ### Map API Key

-AeroScope uses [Geoapify Static Maps](https://www.geoapify.com/static-maps-api/) for the radar map background and [Geoapify Places](https://www.geoapify.com/places-api/) for airport markers.
+AeroScope uses [Geoapify Static Maps](https://www.geoapify.com/static-maps-api/) for the radar map background and airport markers.

-To enable maps:
+To enable it:

 1. Create a Geoapify account using free plan and create an API key.
 3. Open the AeroScope control panel.